devnikop/what-to-watch/Readme.md

 ## Features

-* This app has no real use, it was created only to improve my knowledge of some technologies.
+* This app has no real use, it was created only to practice with some technologies.

 ### To do